 High water levels have caused a reduction in many of the emergent wetland communities along the trail.
 Much of the vegetation along the trail now consists of either submergent vegetation, or shrubs.
 Where present, the shrubs along the trail are acting to stabilize the shoreline.

-In one location, an approximately 40’ long stretch the bike path has eroded from high water, and has been stabilized with stone.
+In one location, an approximately 40’ long stretch of the bike path has eroded from high water, and has been stabilized with stone.

 There are many invasive species present along the trail in both upland and wetland areas.
 The natural communities are generally disturbed and have a relatively low quality overall.
 However, the shrub wahoo (Euonymus atropurpureus) was also found along the trail, which is listed as a “species of special concern” by the Michigan Natural Features Inventory (MNFI).
 More information about this plant can be found here at https://mnfi.anr.msu.edu/species/description/13917/Euonymus-atropurpureus